 (1) Discussions Permissible.
-The Hospital Administrator or a designee of such officer shall evaluate all proposals submitted and may conduct discussions with any offeror.
+The head of the agency conducting the procurement or a designee of such officer shall evaluate all proposals submitted and may conduct discussions with any offeror.
 The purposes of such discussions shall be to:

-(A) determine in greater detail such offeror's qualifications; and
+(A) determine in greater detail such offeror's qualifications, and